lightme-fan/WKP5-A/readme.md

 ## The steps I haven't got made

+### 1- I am still not sure if the loop of ingrendient and steps work in the way we expect.

-### 1- I haven't finished the ingredient and step buttons worked to add new inputs yet
+### 2- I haven't finished the ingredient and step buttons worked to add new inputs yet

-### 2- Also I haven't done the submit form yet.
+### 3- Also I haven't done the submit form yet.

-If I had more time, I would have got the **ingredient, step and submit buttons**
+If I had more time, I would have got the **ingredient, step and submit buttons** .